p10rahulm/covidSims/staticInst/README.md

 |- data/
    |- base/                         # Raw data for each city
       |- bangalore/                  # Data for Banglore City
-         |- demographics.json       # demographic data about each ward
+         |- demographics.csv       # demographic data about each ward
          |- households_and_age.json # age and household-size distributions
-         |- common_areas.json       # location of places where people congrugate
+         |- common_areas.csv       # location of places where people congrugate
          |- city.geojson       # geographic boundaries of wards
+         |- employment.csv    # census data on employed people
 	 |- cityProfile.json       # processed demographic data dump for all wards
       |- chennai/
    |